 However, it will do no good to pay for the higher quality polyethelene if it is not installed properly.
 Vapor barrier must be sealed to the foundation walls to prevent vapor from coming around the edges, and we doubt that many builders do this.
 Likewise, overlapping borders between sheets must be sealed.
 An inadequate vapor barrier may lead to a dangerous and expensive-to-fix mold problem.

 And note that if the crawl space is properly sealed, the last thing you want to do is put vents in the foundation walls which let in moist air!
 Yet, again, this is something which most builders do.
-[Actually, you will get a lot of debate about which is better -- having vents which can let the crawl space air out, or not having vents which let in moist air.]
+[Actually, you will get a lot of debate about which is better -- having vents which can let the crawl space air out, or not having vents which let in moist air.
+In Arkansas, vents are required by the state if the crawl space is to be treated for termites, which it must be.
+We think this is misguided.]

 Batt insulation is put between the trusses.
 As you can see in the picture, the advantage of crawl space instead of a slab is that you can easily (depending on the slope of the lot) work on plumbing and electrical lines.